SpaceWarpDev/SpaceWarp.Template/README.md

 `plugin_info` folder.
 This file is used by SpaceWarp mod to display information about your mod and check for updates of your mod.

+**This also applies to version information - you only need to update the version number of your mod in the `swinfo.json` file, and it will be automatically parsed from there for all uses.**

 Here is a list of properties in the `swinfo.json` file and their corresponding .csproj properties:

 | swinfo.json property | .csproj property  |